LCobeaga/shadow-price/README.md

 Replaced Barrel end with Barrel Front, now with the new attachment lugs and optimised for bridging.

 ## 11/25/19
-filled in gaps between Tail, Solenoid Mount, Solenoid Cover, Trigger Well Right, Magwell, and Archway.
+Filled in gaps between Tail, Solenoid Mount, Solenoid Cover, Trigger Well Right, Magwell, Cage Mount, Flywheel Cover and Archway.

+Cut out space in Magwell for the new Knuckle duster, now making the blaster printable again.

+Cut a hole in the top of Cage Mount.

+Created two new parts, Tail Dovetail and Insert.
-Created new part, Tail Dovetail, to hold Solenoid Cover from the back and hopefully reduce flexing on Solenoid Mount.
+Tail Dovetial holds Solenoid Cover from the back and hopefully reduce flexing on Solenoid Mount.
+Insert goes inside of Cage Mount and will hopefully reduce the cracking that occurs in that area.
-Parts list updated to reflect two screws that hold this piece in place.
+Parts list updated to reflect four screws that hold the pieces in place.